paragonie/paseto/docs/README.md

 ## How should we pronounce PAST?

 Like the English word "pasta" without the final "a".
-It rhymes with "frost" and the first syllable in "roster".
+It rhymes with "cost", "frost", "lost", or the first syllable in "roster".

 Pronouncing it like the English word "past" is acceptable, but politely discouraged.